-Do you remember those resolutions you made just a couple of months ago?
+Do you remember those resolutions you made not that long ago?
 It’s okay if you answered “no.” An estimated 80% of people fail to keep their New Year’s resolutions by February.
 If you’re one of the rare few who have been keeping up with yours until now, that’s very impressive.
 The majority break theirs within just a matter of days.

-On the other hand, if you need help keeping the promises you made to yourself at the start of the year, this blog may be of assistance to you – specifically if you want to focus on your finances in 2024.
-This is a common desire, and struggling to maintain focus on it is also normal, so you don’t have to feel alone!
-Last year, Fidelity conducted a survey showing that two-thirds of American adults planned on making resolutions to improve their finances when the clock struck midnight on December 31st.
-Breaking that down further, 38% had the goal of paying down debt, 41% wanted to save more, and 30% were determined to spend less.
+On the other hand, if you need help keeping the promises you made to yourself at the start of the year, this blog may be of assistance to you – specifically if you want to focus on your finances.
+This is a common desire, and struggling to stay focused is also normal, so you don’t have to feel alone!
+Fidelity recently conducted a survey showing that two-thirds of American adults planned on making resolutions to improve their finances.
+Breaking that down further, 38% were striving to pay down debt, 41% wanted to save more, and 30% were determined to spend less.

-It’s no surprise that so many people shared these goals toward the end of last year.
+Makes sense that so many people shared these goals.
 Constant negative headlines make our economy seem uncertain at best.
-Even if you can look past the anxiety-producing articles, it is hard to ignore the rising inflation and interest rates.
+Even if you can look past the anxiety-producing articles, it is hard to ignore truths like rising inflation.
 However, both worrying and setting undefined goals will not help you.
-If you want to get your financial resolutions back on track, keep reading for helpful strategies and tips.
+Start getting your financial resolutions back on track by reading this blog for helpful strategies and tips.

 Create an Action Plan